matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 ## Alternatives

 ### MSC 2938

 MSC 2938 (by the same author) has previously been posted to specify a mechanism for reporting events to room moderators.
 The current MSC is considered
     - more reliable (it does not need to roll out its own federation communication);
+    - more modular (the main features are implemented by bots and Clients);
+    - more friendly to tooling;
     - less specialized/more general.

-I am not aware of other proposals that cover the same needs.
+The author is not aware of other proposals that cover the same needs.

 ### Alternative to the Routing Bot

 The "knocking" protocol is an example of an API that lets users inject state events in a room in which they do not belong.
 It is possible that we could follow the example of this protocol and implement a similar "abuse" API.

 However, this would require implementing yet another new communication protocol based on PDUs/EDUs, including a (small) custom encryption/certificate layer and another retry mechanism.
 The author believes that this would entail a higher risk and result in code that is harder to test and trust.

 ### Priviledged Routing Bot